Can something as simple as magnesium for IBS constipation help alleviate this uncomfortable condition?

 - Breast cancer drugs

 If you consume any of these types of medications or foods on a regular basis, make sure to get adequate magnesium in your diet.

 Minerals like magnesium are dynamic and powerful factors that can make the difference between sickness and health.
 Magnesium health benefits are seemingly endless with over 600 known functions in the body.

 By adding more magnesium-rich foods and supplementing high-quality supplements, you may have less IBS, feel better, and sleep better.

-As with anything, check with your doctor before adding any new supplements into your routine.
+As with anything, check with your doctor before adding any new supplements to your routine.

 Heidi Moretti, MS, RD is The Healthy RD.
 A registered dietitian for 23 years as well as a book author of the new book Gut Fix and The Whole Body Guide to Gut Health, Heidi has a passion for functional nutrition and natural medicine.
 She has researched supplements and natural medicine throughout her career.
 One of her biggest loves is helping people gain function and vitality by tackling the root causes of illness.